 What’s it like to have a home birth?

 All in all, my home birth was a magical experience.
 I started having contractions as early as 22nd August but my son was not born until 11 September.
 We called out the midwives that first night and were close to calling several times again on various evenings until, on 10 September at around 8:30pm, the day after a stretch and sweep, my waters broke.
-Being that I was birthing at home “outside guidelines”, because it was after I’d had a caesarian, I was disheartened when the midwives decided that things were not progressing and that they would leave.
+Being that I was birthing at home “outside guidelines”, because it was after I’d had a caesarean, I was disheartened when the midwives decided that things were not progressing and that they would leave.
 Disheartened, I got back in my pool and was in a great deal of pain as the contractions continued.
 They came closer together and were even stronger than before so we called the midwives back a few hours later, after calling my parents to come and take care of our two, older children.
-Sienna, 4, and Rousseau, 2, were convinced there was a monster in the house after hearing my contraction-induced moaning and I was suddenly worried what would happen if I needed to transfer in for a repeat caesarian – having previously been convinced it wouldn’t be necessary, I was suddenly struggling with the pain.
+Sienna, 4, and Rousseau, 2, were convinced there was a monster in the house after hearing my contraction-induced moaning and I was suddenly worried what would happen if I needed to transfer in for a repeat caesarean – having previously been convinced it wouldn’t be necessary, I was suddenly struggling with the pain.
 After so long of having what’s called prodromal labour, I was exhausted from constant contractions and the anxiety around the increase in Covid cases across the country was making me suspect home birth could again be suspended.
 That day I’d done an interview with local TV station, KMTV, talking about my fears about this very such problem.

 In the end, Ares was indeed coming.
 The midwives returned with entonox and boy… was I glad to have it.
 So glad in fact that I blew through the remaining 1.5 tanks (I’d used half the first time they attended) and we were on.
 From waters breaking to Ares’ birth, at 7:30am, the whole labour was 11 hours.
 The most primal and intensive experience of my life, his birth put me firmly in control of my environment and my body.
 When I’d finally done all the work and he emerged, in my home, all I could shriek was “I did it!”
 “I made him and I did it!”
 I was truly elated and felt so very healed from the varied trauma of my first two births.
 I loved my body again and felt so connected to my own being that I felt the anxiety and historical grief melt away.